loda-lang/loda-python/README.md

-# LODA Runtime and Miner in Python
+# LODA Runtime in Python

-Execute tests using thes commands:
+Execute tests using these commands:

 ```bash
 make init